Yuanshi Tianzun: In Taoist mythology

 He once was the supreme administrator of Heaven, but later entrusted that task to his assistant Yuhuang, the Jade Emperor.
 Yuhuang took over the administrative duties of Yuanshi Tianzun and became the overseer of both Heaven and Earth.
 At the beginning of each age, Yuanshi Tianzun transports the Lingpao ching (or "Yuanshi Ching"), the Scriptures of the Magic Jewel, to his students (who are lesser deities), who in turn instruct mankind in the teachings of the Tao.

 Yuanshi Tianzun is said to be without beginning and the most supreme of all beings.
 He is in fact, a representation of the principle of all being.
 From him all things arose.
 He is eternal, limitless, and without form.
+Yuanshi Tianzun was thought to be able to control the present.